004Ajay/Rough/README.md

 # Rough Repository

 ## Just for uploading my personal and interested
-## working files of different langauges
+## working files of different languages